 Who Should Attend?

-This program is ideal for self-motivated, ambitious professionals looking to fit classroom development into your already-hectic schedule.
-Regardless of your level, your functional role, your industry, and your geography, if you find being away from the office for four days in a row challenging, if not daunting, Financial Analysis for Non-Finance Leaders delivered in the blended format is the ideal program for you.
+This live, online program is ideal for self-motivated, ambitious professionals looking to fit classroom development into your already-hectic schedule.
+Regardless of your level, your functional role, your industry, and your geography, if you find being away from the office for four days in a row challenging, if not daunting, Virtual Financial Analysis for Non-Finance Leaders delivered in this format is the ideal program for you.

-- Virtual classes are recorded and available to participants online, so you may review them as frequently as you choose in order to master the material.
+- The live-streamed classes are recorded and available to participants online, so you may review them as frequently as you choose in order to master the material.

 More About the Program

-Our blended program format consists of six weekly virtual class sessions, on Wednesdays, starting at 11:00 a.m.
+Our virtual program format consists of six weekly live, online class sessions, held on Wednesdays, starting at 11:00 a.m.
 EST, and varying from 90 to 150 minutes in duration.
-The same course content as the in-person program will be delivered in a format that consists of live streaming class sessions (see schedule below) with individual or team assignments to be completed outside of class meetings, and online resources to assist with your learning.
-You’ll engage in robust class discussions with your instructor and interesting individual and team assignments and exercises with your classmates.
+The same course content as the in-person program will be delivered in a format that consists of live-streamed class sessions (see schedule below) with individual or team assignments to be completed outside of class meetings, and online resources to assist with your learning.
+You’ll engage in robust virtual class discussions with your instructor and interesting individual and team assignments and exercises with your classmates.

 The class sessions and group discussions will be held using Zoom video-conferencing, which has been extended into a virtual teaching system.
 This technology creates a virtual classroom where: